yihuididi/lohkey/README.md

 ## How Things Work Around Here? ##

-1. Routers
+**1. Routers**

-The two files "lohkey/lohkey/users/urls.py" and "lohkey/lohkey/users/views.py" are both used as routers
+   • The two files "lohkey/lohkey/users/urls.py" and "lohkey/lohkey/users/views.py" are both used as routers

-2. Templates
+**2. Templates**

-The templates (HTML files) are stored in the templates directory of each app. (e.g. lohkey/users/templates/home.html: This is the HTML file rendered by the home view.)
+   • The templates (HTML files) are stored in the templates directory of each app. (e.g. lohkey/users/templates/home.html: This is the HTML file rendered by the home view.)

 _____________________________________________________________________________________________